This website is provided by Joseph Jenkins, Inc., The Slate Roof Experts

 The material should

-should be used in selecting lumber that is accurately, and
+should be used in selecting lumber that is accurately and

-uniformly, sawn by a skilled sawyer.
+uniformly sawn by a skilled sawyer.
 The carpenter or roofer

-and cull out any marginal boards.
+installing the sheathing lumber should cull out any marginal boards.

 Rough sawn lumber

-is purchased wholesale from saw mills, not from retail lumber
+can be purchased wholesale from saw mills, not from retail lumber

 yards, and usually must be ordered in advance.
 Look under lumber,